siavashk/pycpd/JOSS_Submission/paper.md

 transformation on a subset of the points and then apply it to the whole point cloud to reduce computation time.
 Finally, the low-rank approximation for deformable registration that was described by Myronenko and Song [@5432191] was implemented.
-A low rank approximation of the Gaussian kernal is used to reduce computation time and has the added benefit of regularizing the non-rigid deformation.
+A low rank approximation of the Gaussian kernel is used to reduce computation time and has the added benefit of regularizing the non-rigid deformation.